fmalina/revisions-blocl/activism/themeaningofhumanexistence.md

 No scientific quest is more important to humanity than to nail the phantom of conscious thought.

-The physical basis of consciousness won’t be an easy phenomenon to grasp.
+The physical basis of consciousness won't be an easy phenomenon to grasp.
 The human brain is the most complex system known in the Universe, either organic or inorganic.